If you ask most people whether or not you can heal a cavity, the answer you would get 99.9% of the time is that it is

 I will still be taking him to the dentist to have a check-up but there is no doubt that there is nothing wrong with that tooth any longer.

 The best news of all is that I changed very little to get this tooth to heal.
 He didn’t use coconut oil pulling or any special remedy.
 He simply continued on his normal, nourishing traditional diet at home with the lapses that typically occur at school and playdate events.
 We added the butter oil with his daily dose of cod liver oil, and he substituted raw butter for tahini on his toast every morning.
 The butter oil added critical Vitamin K2 to his diet which supercharges the absorption of the Vitamins A/D in cod liver oil.

 I hope you find this story encouraging!
 Dr. Price’s research really does work in practice!

 Dentist’s Conclusion After Examining My Son’s Cavity

 This brief update has been added since the original posting date of this blog.
 I did indeed take my son to the dentist to have a full examination and there was no cavity to be found anywhere in my son’s mouth.
-Hole was there, hole is gone.
+A hole was there, the hole is gone.
 Nutrition can indeed heal cavities!